foundersandcoders/ws-github-api/README.md

 [https://api.github.com/users/octocat/orgs?access_token=YOUR_ACCESS_TOKEN]

-Try and complete Task 1 with at least 2 tests.
-That's the most important part of today's workshop.
+Try and complete Task 1 with at least 2 tests and don't rush ahead to the challenges.
+This is the most important part of today's workshop.
 The other parts should be treated as extra challenges.

-## Task (one hour)
+## Task 1 (45 mins - 1 hour)

 Use everything you've learned about APIs and callbacks to make a call to the GitHub API that gets details of _your_ GitHub repos.